 For lemon tahini sauce

-- ¼ cup tahini such as Soom
+- ¼ cup tahini, such as Soom

-- juice of ½ lemon about 1-2 Tbsp
+- ½ lemon, juiced, about 2 Tbsp

-- ¾ cup water plus more as needed
+- ¾ cup water, plus more as needed

 For serving